Shopify/shopify-api-js/docs/reference/webhooks/addHandlers.md

 # shopify.webhooks.addHandlers

-Adds webhook handlers to the internal registry, allowing you to register them with Shopify and process HTTP webhook requests from Shopify.
+Adds webhook handlers to the library registry, allowing you to register them with Shopify and process HTTP webhook requests from Shopify.

 See the documentation for [the full list](https://shopify.dev/api/admin-graphql/latest/enums/WebhookSubscriptionTopic) of accepted topics.